CURRICULUM VITAE

 • Rodning, Christopher B.

 2001 Architecture and Landscape in Late Prehistoric and Protohistoric Western North Carolina.
-In Archaeology of the Appalachian Highlands, edited by Lynne P. Sullivan and Susan C. Prezzano, pages 238-249.
+In Archaeology of the Appalachian Highlands, edited by Lynne P. Sullivan and Susan C. Prezzano, pp. 238-249.
 University of Tennessee Press, Knoxville.
 PDF

 • Rodning, Christopher B.

 2001 Mortuary Ritual and Gender Ideology in Protohistoric Southwestern North Carolina.
-In Archaeological Studies of Gender in the Southeastern United States, edited by Jane M. Eastman and Christopher B. Rodning, pages 77-100.
+In Archaeological Studies of Gender in the Southeastern United States, edited by Jane M. Eastman and Christopher B. Rodning, pp. 77-100.
 University Press of Florida, Gainesville.
 PDF

 • Rodning, Christopher B., and Jane M. Eastman

 2001 Reconstructing Gender in the Ancient Southeast.
-In Archaeological Studies of Gender in the Southeastern United States, edited by Jane M. Eastman and Christopher B. Rodning, pages 1-9.
+In Archaeological Studies of Gender in the Southeastern United States, edited by Jane M. Eastman and Christopher B. Rodning, pp. 1-9.
 University Press of Florida, Gainesville.
-PDF of introductory chapter | PDF of entire book
+PDF

 • Sullivan, Lynne P., and Christopher B. Rodning

 2001 Gender, Tradition, and Social Negotiation in Southern Appalachian Chiefdoms.
 In The Archaeology of Traditions: History and Agency Before and After Columbus, edited by Timothy R. Pauketat, pages 107-120.
 University Press of Florida, Gainesville.
-PDF of coauthored chapter | PDF of entire book
+PDF

 BOOK REVIEWS